• Home

 About the Scriptor

-I’m an expatriate Virginian living in Indiana.
-Having had one career as an editor and another as a grant-writer, I’m trying to launch a third as a professor of theology and an SFF writer.
+I’m an expatriate Virginian living in Minnesota.
+Having had one career as an editor and another as a grant-writer, I’ve also taught on the college and seminary levels and want to launch a third career as a craftsman in the world of books and an SFF writer.
+(Yes, in the original Star Trek taxonomy that would put me in the Services category, indicated by red shirts.
+With the hazards they entail.)
 When people ask my specialty, I often say, “Systematic theology, science fiction, and fantasy.”
-It does keep the conversation going …
+It does keep the conversation going….

 By all means, read these too: